hammerkit

 - echo $NODE_VERSION

 The scope of the defined environment variables are fixed to the build file they are defined in.
-Neither referenced nor included tasks will have access to those.
+Neither nor tasks will have access to those.